Back

-Outlook Profile Autodiscover Service, Order of Precedence, and Disabling SCP For Hosted Exchange/Office 365 Migrations
+Outlook Profile Autodiscover and SCP for Office 365 Migrations

 When you install the Client Access server role on a computer running Exchange 2010, a default virtual directory named Autodiscover is created under the default Web site in Internet Information Services (IIS).
 This virtual directory handles Autodiscover service requests from Outlook 2007 or Outlook 2010 clients and supported mobile phones under the following circumstances: